fission/docs.fission.io/docs/content/en/docs/concepts/components/core/executor.md

 cold start time** [1].

 In previous versions, PoolManager had certain limitations.
-It used to select only one pod per function, which is not suitable for serving massive traffic.
+It used to select only one pod per function, which is not suitable if you want to serve more requests in parallel.
 To overcome this limitation, the `concurrency` field is introduced to control the maximum number of concurrent pod specialization(default 5) to serve requests.